Belleville, Illinois: 2010 census

+Arts and culture

 The Belleville Philharmonic Society was formed in 1866, making it the second oldest philharmonic orchestra in the country.
-With the increase in black population and migrants from the South, musicians developed who played blues and jazz; later rock clubs were added to the scene.
+With the increase in the black population and migrants from the South, musicians developed who played blues and jazz; later rock clubs were added to the scene.

 Jay Farrar (now of Son Volt), Mike Heidorn, and Jeff Tweedy (now of Wilco) of the now-defunct alt country group Uncle Tupelo are from Belleville.
 Another major musician was Neal Doughty, keyboardist for 1970s rock band REO Speedwagon.
-The rock band Redding also hails from Belleville, with the members being childhood friends there.
-They then went on to work from the entertainment and shopping company Vat19.